mradocy/Showcase-Prep-Info/README.md

   * Power strip, extension cable
   * Controller(s) (clean beforehand)
   * Monitor(s) (clean beforehand), HDMI cable(s)
+    * May want to duplicate screen instead of extend it - so we can see what the player is doing when sitting at the table.
 * Retractable Roll-Up Banner
   * [Can get banners at InstantPrint](https://www.instantprinting.com/retractable-banners) (have not personally tried this place yet)
   * Really large file